custom-components/sensor.unifigateway/README.md

   The status of the LAN sub-system
   Attribute data includes the IP of the USG

+**wan**

+  The status of the WAN sub-system
+  Attribute data includes the WAN IP (e.g. dynamic IP as allocated by your ISP)

 **wlan**

   The status of the Wifi Access Points